FadhilPM/tp/docs/UserGuide.md

 Format: `tag p/PHONE (t/TAG | project/PROJECT) [t/TAG]…​ [project/PROJECT]…​`

-* Adds one or more `TAG`/`PROJECT` to the person specified by `PHONE`.
+* Adds one or more Tags/Projects to the person specified by `PHONE`.
 * The `PHONE` must be an exact 8-digit phone number and must belong to a contact in the current contact list.
-* In each use of this command, there must be at least one Tag or Project specified.
+* In each use of this command, there must be at least one `TAG` or `PROJECT` specified.
 * The existing Tags/Projects of the person will not be removed i.e adding of tags is cumulative.
 * `TAG`/`PROJECT` can only contain alphanumeric characters with underscore and hyphens, and be between 1 and 20 characters long.
 * Projects will have a default values of "Incomplete", "Unpaid", and a deadline set 1 day after creation.
 Modifications can be made using the `setstatus` command.